knutwalker/args-lex/README.md

                     } else if (std.mem.eql(u8, long.flag, "long")) {
                         // the provided `value` is only set if it was given using the
                         // `--flag=value` syntax, but often `--flag value` should
                         // also be allowed.
-We can use `nextValue` to take the next
+We can use `nextAsValue` to take the next
                         // argument as value, no matter how it looks.
                         // Here, the flag also requires a value. const value = long.value orelse (args.nextAsValue() orelse return error.MissingValue);